 Motherboards are NOT of the same size.
-Some are small while others are large.
-It is very important to check the form factor of your motherboard to make sure that it will fit in your PC case.
-As such, this article will serve as a guide on how to check form factor of motherboard.
+Some are small, while others are large.
+It is very important to check the form factor of your motherboard to ensure it will fit in your PC case.
+As such, this article will serve as a guide on checking the motherboard’s form factor.

 Fortunately, it is quite simple to check the form factor of your motherboard.
-You can either head over to the motherboard’s technical spec sheet which should almost always have the form factor specified, or you can physically inspect the size and dimensions of your motherboard with a measuring tape or a ruler.
+You can either head over to the motherboard’s technical spec sheet, which should almost always have the form factor specified, or physically inspect your motherboard’s size and dimensions with a measuring tape or a ruler.

 You also have to understand what the different form factors are called.
-Since in most cases, instead of the physical dimensions written, most motherboard and PC case specsheet will specify the size through their form factor name such as ATX, Micro ATX etc.
+Since in most cases, instead of the physical dimensions written, most motherboard and PC case spec sheets will specify the size through their form factor name, such as ATX, Micro ATX, etc.

 So let me first introduce all the common form factors to you.